Protect your car interior with a car seat cover, especially if you have a Joe…

 - Sometimes it would be nice to carry people in the back, rather than just Joe

-The answer was a hammock-style car seat cover.
+Looking around for inspiration it soon became clear that the answer was a hammock-style car seat cover.

-Either end of the seat-cover can fold-down to protect the seat base when a muddy-Joe is getting in and out.
-It can then be zipped up to protect the door linings, and a strap (supplied) threads around the rear seat grab-handles and holds the end-panel up.
+Either end of the seat cover can fold-down to protect the seat base when a muddy Joe is getting in and out.
+It can then be zipped up to protect the door linings, and a strap (supplied) threads around the rear seat grab handles and holds the end panel up.

 The mesh section between the front seats can also be unzipped to access the Joes in the back.